NETSCAN-dev/NETSCAN-documents/ali-g.md

   > view-select-mode ( optional ) can be specified to limit views used for process as
   > 1 = one view in center / 2 = one view in center and 4 views in corners.

-  - **--search-mode 0/1 \[ fname-corrmap-i \]**
+  - **--search-mode 0/1 \[ fname-correction-map-i \]**
-  > This option is to give fname-corrmap-i as a starting point for alignment search.
+  > This option is to give fname-correction-map-i as a starting point for alignment search.
   > There is  no difference between mode 0 and 1 and
   > They are remained just for backward compatibility of this option.
-  > Without fname-corrmap-i specified, search starts from unit affine transform.
+  > Without fname-correction-map-i specified, search starts from unit affine transform.
   > Mode = 2 was discarded.

   - --offset-xy offset-i offset-x offset-y